plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Plausible Analytics gives you a quick and easy way to serve our script as a first party connection from your subdomain.

+What's the benefit of doing this?
+Your site looks like it has no third-party connections.
+You also get more accurate stats as by running Plausible as a first-party you avoid most of the adblockers.

 We recommend using a subdomain of the website you're running Plausible Analytics on.
 If your site is on yourdomain.com you can use plausible.yourdomain.com or stats.yourdomain.com.
 The name of the subdomain can be anything that you want.

-What's the benefit of using a custom domain feature?
-Your site looks like it has no third-party connections and you get more accurate stats as by running Plausible as a first-party you avoid some of the adblockers.

 To get started with the custom domain, you need to enable this feature in your Plausible Analytics account.
 Here's how: